AQAComputer ScienceExam Board Revision

 • 1Binary is a base-2 numeral system.

-• 2Each binary digit (bit) represents a power of 2.
+• 2Each binary digit is called a bit.

-• 4Conversions between binary and decimal are essential.
+• 5Conversions between binary and decimal are essential.

 Simple Explanation